Case Study · Well · March – April 2022

 Audit first.
 Design second.

 The PMs came in with a clear brief: consolidate the button types, fix the accessibility issues, and design all the selection screens.
-Before touching a single frame, I audited what already existed.
 My first goal was to find what we could reuse — so developers wouldn't be handed a net-new component build when existing foundations could do the work.

 Design